keatonb/Pyriod/docs/tutorial.md

 ````
 pyriod.Pyriod()
 ````
 and navigate between the different tabs.
+This may be a little buggy in Python 3, but should work in 2.7.

 ![Screenshot](img/Pyriod.png)